typsy-dev/documentation/xApi.md

 At a future date we will also provide support for the same verbs, for Lessons.

+## Integration
 ### Integration overview
 1. A learner completes a course within Typsy.
 2. Typsy publishes (pushes) an xApi statement (JSON) to an **asynchronous** HTTPS endpoint that the customer exposes (this is typically a REST based endpoint that saves the xApi message to a queue).
 3. Customer process message - saving the data they require to an internal system.

+### Customer endpoint
+The endpoint provided to Typsy must have the following characteristics:
+1. Accessible over the internet via HTTPS
+2. High availability
+3. Must be asynchronous (in other words, accept the xApi message from Typsy and immediately provide a valid HTTP status code).
+The message is typically stored internally on a message queue for subsequent processing.
+4. It's preferable that the endpoint supports authentication.

 ### Sample xApi message
 This is a sample message sent at course completion